 The WordPress hooks database, which was created and is supported by Adam Brown, is the essential resource for discovering hooks in WordPress.
 Adam R Brown built a system that digs through all WordPress core files and extracts every action and filter hook that exists in WordPress.
 He has been indexing these values since WordPress 1.2.1 and updates the hooks database with each new major version of WordPress.
 (Professional WordPress Plugin Development)

 One of the best features of the hooks database is you can view all new hooks added in each version of WordPress.
 As a plugin developer, hooks are one of the most powerful features that you can use when creating plugins in WordPress.
 Clicking any hook name produces a hook detail screen showing where the hook is defined in the WordPress core code.
 To visit the hooks database visit:

 What makes WordPress so popular is that it’s free, open source, and extendable beyond limits.
 Thanks to a powerful, architecturally sound, and easy-to-use plugin system, you can customize how WordPress works and extend its functionalities.
 There are already more than ten thousand plugins freely available in the official plugin repository, but they won’t suit all your needs or client requests.

 WordPress plugin development requires a little bit of personal initiative.
 Get ready to jump in and teach yourself.
 But where should you start?
-I have prepared a list of the most essential resources for those who are new to writing plugins.
+I have prepared a list of most essential resources for those who are new to writing plugins.

 Creating a Custom WordPress Plugin From Scratch